International Girls Leadership Initiative

 Installment must be paid no later than 5:00 pm on the due date.

-Registration fees will be refunded only if written notice of cancellation is received by A-WOW on or before xxxx, 2014.
-In the event of a written cancellation, 30% of the registration fee will be retained to cover administrative costs.
-After June 8, 2013, NO refunds will be given.
+We will refund registration fees only if a written notice of cancellation received and a valid acceptance confirmation issued by A-WOW on or before midnight, June 20, 2015.
+In the event of a written cancellation, we will retain 30% of the registration fee to cover administrative costs.
+After June 20, 2015, we will not tender any refunds.

 A-WOW TERMS of ACCEPTANCE